 Blindspott – S.U.I.T.

 The 90s were an odd time for New Zealand metal.
-To a large degree it went underground and evolved away from the light of day with the emergence of some long lasting and hugely influential local acts that explored new styles, among them Malevolence (grind), Sinistrous Diabolus (doom/death metal), and Vassafor (black metal).
+To a large degree it went underground and evolved away from the light of day with the emergence of some long lasting and hugely influential local acts that explored new styles, among them Malevolence (grind) and Sinistrous Diabolus (doom/death metal).
 Meanwhile, elements of metal were being integrated with hardcore and hip hop to create new hybrid forms.
 Blindspott were a product of this blend and a song like the one below seems to bounce around from style to style in each subsequent section.
 There are undoubtedly metal elements like the stabbing distorted guitars and screamed vocals, but also rapped verses and melodic sung vocals too.
 While some metal purists were no doubt scoffing from the sidelines, Blindspott burst across into the mainstream and sent two albums to No.1.

 8 Foot Sativa – 8 Foot Sativa

 When 8 Foot Sativa’s debut album (Hate Made Me, 2002) reached the NZ Top 10 and was certified gold, it provided a warning sign that the extreme metal scene in New Zealand was set to re-emerge.
 It helped that they were named after a giant marijuana plant and had a cartoon character based on this imagery that featured in their artwork and music videos.
 The band was also long lasting, starting in 1998 and surpassing a couple of decades, with band members often brought in from other legendary local acts such as Sinate and Ulcerate to fill out the ranks.
 During this time, they toured overseas and recorded two of their albums in Sweden.
 They became more formidable as they went on, but it seems fitting to look back at the self-titled single which broke them.